WindWatts for Distributed Wind

 The WindWatts project offers data access and streamlined tool integration through two user-friendly pathways: the WindWatts application programming interface (better known as API) and other third-party tools, such as NREL's System Advisor Model.

-The project works with wind turbine manufacturers, installers, and owners to ensure that the tool effectively serves their needs by eliciting feedback on key features of the WindWatts capability.
+The project team works with wind turbine manufacturers, installers, and owners to ensure that the tools effectively serve their needs by eliciting feedback on key features of the WindWatts capability.
 Feedback is gained through one-on-one conversations, targeted workshops, and post-presentation discussions at conferences.

 Publications